 Can we see how the art will look as we walk through the house?

 On many projects we've chosen selections from our client’s collection, and included them in our 3D videos and elevations of the house design.
-This kind of visual reference allows clients to better experience the interior sightlines and views they will get of their art day-to-day.
+This kind of visual reference allows clients to better experience the day-to-day interior sightlines and views of their art.

 Previous